mhimanshu712/CRUD-video-hosting-site/README.md

 # myjunoon
-A fully-functional video hosting platform, like youtube.<br>
+A fully-functional video hosting platform, like youtube, for mobile devices<br>
 I developed this for a startup.<br>
 But they had change of plans and this was not used, so I made it public.<br>